SiruiZhu/Data-Studio/code/01-internationalstudent/readme.md

 For my second revision, I got feedbacks from instructor and coursemates, so I followed their feedback, I changed the legend and and the size of the title.

+## Files description:
+- There is a notebook for my data analysis and visualization process.
+- Output images are my four charts related to this project.
+- My datasets are those three files.

 ## Data Sources
 [government statistics](https://travel.state.gov/content/travel/en/legal/visa-law0/visa-statistics.html)